Nexai-net/democrite/README.md

 > [!IMPORTANT]
 > Orleans scan by default all the project dll.
 > Due to .net assembly load behavior if you deport your agent implementation in another projet is may not be loaded if you don't directly use any of the type defined.
 Reference the project is not enough.
-> In the [Next](#next) section you will see an objectif to reference assembly to load for now you have to use the SetupAgents method in the wizard configurator.
+> In the [Next](#next) section you will see an objectif to reference assembly to load for now you have to use the SetupVGrains method in the wizard configurator.

 In Program.cs: